-It’s impossible not to notice the parallels between NB lore and Judeo-Christian narrative.
-Indeed, many Christians do believe that the heavier physiological burden women carry in reproduction is God’s way of punishing Eve for taking the first bite of the apple.
+Once can’t help but notice the parallels between NB lore and Judeo-Christian narrative.
+Many Christians believe that the heavier physiological burden women carry in reproduction is God’s way of punishing Eve for taking the first bite of the apple.
 As one nit-wit put it, “Pain is a natural and intended curse of the primal sin.
 Any attempt to do away with it must be wrong.”
 NB propagandists remind me somewhat of Mother Teresa and her conceited attribution of beauty and virtuousness to poverty – enjoyment of other people’s pain and suffering, conveniently concealed beneath a smarmy “congratulations”.

 Literature of the kind that presents “natural” births as more morally advanced than others employs fear – the very evil it claims to thwart, to harvest cultural (and commercial) success.
 Don’t let dogma make your decisions for you!